 Procurement Transformation Steps:

 1. Digitization- As per Gartner's IT Glossary, Digitization is the process of changing from analog to digital form, also known as digital enablement.
-So as a first step of "Digital Procurement", organizations should focus on manual procurement processes to a new system in order to make them repeatable and bring spend visibility.
+So as a first step of "Digitalization of Procurement", organizations should focus on manual procurement processes to a new system in order to make them repeatable and bring spend visibility.
 Most organizations have already realized the importance of "Digitization" and have made significant investments in this area.
 There are three types of technology solutions that can help us in this area:

 Source to Pay (S2P) Suite- Many solutions that are in trend nowadays are not competent enough to manage upstream processes in Sourcing and Contract management.
 While most S2P suite vendors (through a series of mergers and acquisitions) have tried to develop end-to-end solutions including specialized areas like VMS (Vendor Management System) and travel solutions etc.; however, organizations have either not digitized all of these processes or even if they have it is broken due to their use of "best of breed" approach - therefore this still remains the biggest opportunity for any organization.

 Niche Point Solutions- While S2P suite solutions are helping organizations they fall short on many areas like contract compliance, invoice digitization, tail spend management to name a few.
 This has resulted in emergence of multiple smaller niche, best of breed point solution vendors that help organizations overcome challenges of S2P suite solutions.
 This is also a big opportunity as these niche solutions do not cause disruption to the existing landscape and ensure faster adoption as they provide functionality that is very close to the business.